ZhengyuZhao/Targeted-Transfer/README.md

 </p> -->
 We take a second look at the transferability of targeted attacks and show that their difficulty has been overestimated due to a blind spot in the conventional evaluation procedures.
 Specifically, current work has unreasonably restricted attack optimization to a few iterations.
-Here, we show that targeted attacks converge slowly to optimal transferability and improve considerably when given more iterations
+Here, we show that targeted attacks converge slowly to optimal transferability and improve considerably when given more iterations.
 We also show that a simple logit attack performs surprisingly well, remarkably surpassing more complex losses and even achieving performance comparable to the state of the art, which requires massive training with sophisticated loss.
 Additional experiments on attacking the Google Cloud Vision API and creating targeted Universal Adaversarial Perturbations (UAP) are also conducted.